 That is the mindset you need to understand the borrow checker.

-Humans are genuinely bad at reasoning about memory.
+Humans are bad at reasoning about memory.

 We forget that pointers can be null, that old references can outlive the data they point to, and that multiple threads can touch the same data at the same time.